brombaut/Algorithms-And-Stuff/practical-statistics-for-data-scientists/README.md

     Data that can take on only integer values, such as counts.
 (Synonyms: integer, count)

+- **Categorical**

-- **Categorical**:Data that can take on only a specific set of values representing a set of possible categories.
+  Data that can take on only a specific set of values representing a set of possible categories.
 (Synonyms: enum, enumerated, factors, nominal)

   - **Binary**